grvermeulen/CCS-Demo/README.md

 - Edit the n8n pipeline with all your own credentials to connect with GitHub, Airtop and OpenAI.
   - All steps which need it should show an error icon.
   - For all GitHub nodes change the repository owner to yourself.
+  - **For GitHub credentials in n8n:** Use the token you created above

 - Change the node from "Start browser" to your workflow --> the name in the workflow list in the parameters must match the name of your n8n workflow